An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Introduction

 \section{Introduction}

 Dual-energy CT (DECT) has been increasingly used in many clinical and industrial applications, including kidney stone characterization~\cite{hokamp2020dose}, iodine quantification~\cite{jacobsen2019dual,Li2013Iodine}, security inspection~\cite{Liu2010Feasibility,DECTSecurity}, and nondestructive testing~\cite{Engler1990Review}.
-Compared to conventional single-energy X-ray CT, DECT provides two sets of attenuation measurements by using two different energy spectra.
+Compared to conventional single-energy X-ray CT, DECT provides two sets of attenuation measurements at high and low energies.
 Because the linear attenuation coefficient is material and energy dependent, DECT can characterize different constituent materials in a mixture, known as material decomposition~\cite{mendonca:14:afm}.
-Decomposed material images provide the material compositions of the imaged object that is not available in single-energy CT.
+Decomposed material images provide the elemental material compositions of the imaged object.
+Researchers have been studying material decomposition or reconstruction with spectral CT~\cite{wu:19} and photon-counting CT~\cite{wu:20:tim} that can simultaneously acquire more than two spectral measurements.